Mike Sabin

 Michael Lewis Sabin (born 24 September 1968) is a former police officer, drug educator and New Zealand politician.
 He is a member of the National Party and was a member of the House of Representatives from 2011 to 2015.
-He is the father of former 3 News political reporter Brook Sabin.
+He played a key role in establishing the Alcohol and Other Drug Treatment Court (the AODTC) in New Zealand.

 Personal

-Sabin was raised and schooled in Whangarei.
+Sabin was raised and schooled in Whangārei.
+He is the father of former 3 News political reporter Brook Sabin.

-Sabin wrote a book called The Long Way Home after his son Darryl received a brain injury playing rugby in 2009.
+Sabin wrote a book called The Long Way Home after his other son Darryl received a brain injury playing rugby in 2009.
 The book is about Darryl's injury and the challenges the family overcame working towards his recovery.
 His son is now a motivational speaker.